 We must be extremely careful before introducing “apocalyptic” or “deadly” scenarios into our discussions and arguments.
-Perhaps there are times when they are appropriate, but more often than not, they seem inappropriate and unproductive.
-It being such a powerful trump card, it seems we are tempted to overuse “apocalyptic thinking” in order to win debates, but this temptation must be resisted as much as possible (which the very fear of the apocalypse may make hard to do).
+Perhaps there are times when they are appropriate, but more often than not they seem inappropriate and unproductive.
+It being such a powerful trump card, it seems we are tempted to overuse “apocalyptic-thinking” in order to win debates, but this temptation must be resisted as much as possible (which the very fear of the apocalypse will make hard to do).
 Once we bring “death” and “apocalypse” into a discussion, the “rules” change, and what is usually unacceptable suddenly ceases to be so unacceptable.
-Perhaps this is called for, but we must reach this conclusion not through “apocalyptic thinking” (as we’ll call it) but through incredibly self-critical reasoning.
-In other words, we must approach and even cross the border where reasoning (as we know it) ends by reasoning, not by “apocalyptic thinking,” for the latter is prone to see borders where they are not present.
+Perhaps this is called for, but we must reach this conclusion not through “apocalyptic-thinking” (as we’ll call it) but through incredibly self-critical reasoning.
+In other words, we must approach and even cross the border where reasoning (as we know it) ends by reasoning, not by “apocalyptic-thinking,” for the latter is prone to see borders where they are not present.

-Apocalyptic thinking and argumentation feel real and justified, no matter how hurtful, cruel, etc. They also have an appearance of logic, for they appeal to causality (“If you don’t do x, y will happen”), and can be appealed to when an individual believes others are unreasonable.
+Apocalyptic-thinking and argumentation feel real and justified, no matter how hurtful, cruel, etc. They also have an appearance of logic, for they appeal to causality (“If you don’t do x, y will happen”), and can be appealed to when an individual believes others are unreasonable.
 When others can’t be reasoned with, the individual is likely to resort and appeal to fatal or severe consequences to generate (what he or she believes is necessary) action.
-Apocalyptic arguments also have an “appearance” of finality that creates urgency (an emotion perhaps influenced by television and how televised discussions and debates are formatted and conducted).
-This urgency can help legitimate apocalyptic thinking, for it inherently suggests that not accepting it will cause “imminent” and/or “irrevocable” consequences.
-This is why being on one’s guard against it and refraining from accepting it without (irrefutable) evidence is so difficult to do: apocalyptic thinking and argumentation “appear” and “present themselves” as irrational to ignore.
-This is perhaps also why it is so tempting, during debates or disagreements, to use such thinking and argumentation, and why even the act of “pointing apocalyptic thinking out” can seem absurd and irrational.
-After all, the world is on the line — how can you risk the world?
+Apocalyptic arguments also have an appearance of finality that create urgency (an emotion perhaps influenced by television and how televised discussions and debates are formatted and conducted).
+This urgency can help legitimate apocalyptic-thinking, for it inherently suggests that not accepting it will cause “imminent” and/or “irrevocable” consequences.
+This is why being on one’s guard against it and refraining from accepting it without (irrefutable) evidence is so difficult to do: apocalyptic-thinking and argumentation “appear” and “present themselves” as irrational to ignore (really, it is “nonrational”).
+This is perhaps also why it is so tempting, during debates or disagreements, to use such thinking and argumentation, and why even the act of “pointing apocalyptic-thinking out” can seem absurd.
+After all, the world is on the line — how can we risk the world?

 If y (doesn’t) happen(s), x will cease to be x.
 Therefore, x must(n’t) let y happen.

 But can’t a person’s apocalyptic claim be proven wrong?
 Perhaps, as it can be proven right.
-The point is that the use of such claims makes determining right from wrong difficult, for it brings into the discussion new “rules” without it being clear yet if those “rules” should be accepted over the current “rules” (assuming it isn’t clear yet if the apocalyptic claim is true or false).
-This confusion is likely to make reasoning and argumentation all the more difficult, hence making it all the more difficult to determine which “rules” are the right ones to use (deepening the confusion).
+The point is that the use of such claims makes determining right from wrong difficult, for it brings into the discussion new “rules” without it being clear yet if those “rules” should be accepted over the current ones (assuming it isn’t clear yet if the apocalyptic claim is true or false).
+This confusion is likely to make reasoning and argumentation more difficult, hence making it all the more difficult to determine which “rules” are the right ones to use, ever-deepening the confusion.

-Likewise, a person who speaks in terms of “justice” and “freedoms” speaks similarly to someone who speaks in terms of “apocalypse.”
-The person, for example, who argues we must provide some service to children otherwise we violate “family’s rights” appeals to a premise that has an authority similar to the premise of apocalypse.
+Likewise, a person who speaks in terms of “justice” and “freedom” speaks similarly to someone who speaks in terms of “apocalypse.”
+The person, for example, who argues we must provide some service to children otherwise we violate “family’s rights” appeals to a premise that has an authority similar to an apocalyptic premise.
 It “changes the rules” of the discussion, per se, and so these types of appeals should (normally) be avoided.
-This isn’t because children don’t have rights or that a certain service shouldn’t be offered to them, but because such premises should be achieved by rationality and argumentation, not appeals to apocalyptic or semi-apocalyptic thinking.
+This isn’t because children don’t have rights or that a certain service shouldn’t be offered to them, but because such premises should be achieved by rationality and argumentation, not appeals to apocalyptic- or semi-apocalyptic-thinking which collapses argumentation.

 Imagine that we have the choice to murder a million people and, in doing so, save the world from blowing up.
-Note that the “moral standards” by which we would judge whether or not we should kill a million people may still apply here, but also note that the situation is not so simple.
+Note that the “moral standards” by which we would judge whether we should kill a million people may still apply here, but also note that the situation is not so simple.
 The choice between killing millions and keeping the human race alive is not the same as the choice of killing a million for no reason.
 With the second situation, it is obvious that murdering a million people would be wrong; in the first situation, it is not so clear (though that doesn’t mean the answer isn’t still the same).
 In this apocalyptic situation, the “rules” are different (how and in what ways they are different is complex and particular), and so when it comes to a civil debate, seeing a topic in light of the apocalypse will likewise change the “rules.”
-This isn’t to say apocalyptic situations are impossible, only that apocalyptic thinking isn’t the best way by which to identify and address them.
-For if a situation really is apocalyptic, reasoning and argumentation will unveil such to be the case without “apocalyptic reasoning.”
-Even if a situation is apocalyptic, using apocalyptic thinking at the expense of reasoning isn’t advisable, for reasoning may lead you to the same conclusions as apocalyptic thinking without using it (while simultaneously “checking and balancing” fear, biases, etc.).
-Worse yet, apocalyptic thinking may worsen the situation and make the apocalypse more likely.
+This isn’t to say apocalyptic situations are impossible, only that apocalyptic-thinking isn’t the best way by which to identify and address them.
+For if a situation really is apocalyptic, reasoning and argumentation will unveil such to be the case without “apocalyptic-reasoning.”
+Even if a situation is apocalyptic, using apocalyptic-thinking at the expense of reasoning isn’t advisable, for reasoning may lead us to the same conclusions as apocalyptic-thinking without using it (while simultaneously “checking and balancing” fear, biases, etc.).
+Worse yet, apocalyptic-thinking may worsen the situation and make the apocalypse more likely.

-We should never appeal to apocalyptic thinking unless “earned” by rationality and argumentation (which is probably rarely), and we should only make an appeal to the apocalypse directly when backed by irrefutable evidence and truth (if even then).⁴ If the world really is in an apocalyptic situation, such will likely be unveiled by rationality: the ends of apocalyptic thinking will be achieved without appealing to it (increasing the likelihood that an actual solution is found).⁵ Apocalyptic thinking is rarely if ever beneficial or justified, for it can only impede discussion, skew discernment (by causing panic, the misreading of evidence, etc.), and realizes an end which reasoning could have achieved without it.
+We should never appeal to apocalyptic-thinking unless “earned” by rationality and argumentation (which is probably rarely), and we should only make an appeal to the apocalypse directly when backed by incredible evidence and truth (if even then).⁴ If the world really is in an apocalyptic situation, such will likely be unveiled by rationality: the ends of apocalyptic-thinking will be achieved without appealing to it (increasing the likelihood that an actual solution is found).⁵ Apocalyptic-thinking is rarely if ever beneficial or justified, for it can only impede discussion, skew discernment (by causing panic, the misreading of evidence, etc.), and realizes an end which reasoning could have achieved without it.
 Critical thinking (as explored in “On Critical Thinking” by O.G.
-Rose) and reasoning are what we need to realize if an apocalypse is really happening, not apocalyptic thinking.
-Apocalyptic thinking cannot add any more value than what reasoning could add, and, ironically, may result in us not discerning the apocalypse accurately (perhaps even accelerating it while simultaneously robbing us of the capacity to recognize its approach).
-Additionally, apocalyptic thinking may make us apathetic, and then, when and if the apocalypse really is a threat, we won’t notice or care (similar to the situation of “the boy who cried wolf”).
-Ironically, apocalyptic thinking can result in what we fear coming unto us.
+Rose) and reasoning are what we need to realize if an apocalypse is really happening, not apocalyptic-thinking.
+Apocalyptic-thinking cannot add any more value than what reasoning could add, and, ironically, may result in us not discerning the apocalypse accurately (perhaps even accelerating it while simultaneously robbing us of the capacity to recognize its approach).
+Additionally, apocalyptic-thinking may make us apathetic, and then, when and if the apocalypse really is a threat, we won’t notice or care (similar to the situation of “the boy who cried wolf”).
+Ironically, apocalyptic-thinking can result in what we fear coming unto us.

 If the world will end if we do not do x, there is no debate: we must do x.
-In this way, apocalyptic thinking absolves me the responsibility to debate, to think through my ideas, and to learn civility.
-And this suggests why apocalyptic thinking is so tempting: instantly, I don’t need to think critically anymore, learn to suffer the existential anxiety of facing people who disagree with me, temper my self-righteousness, learn to live with mental uncertainty — there are countless “comforting” advantages to apocalyptic thinking.
+In this way, apocalyptic-thinking absolves me the responsibility to debate, to think through my ideas, and to learn civility.
+And this suggests why apocalyptic-thinking is so tempting: instantly, I don’t need to think critically anymore, learn to suffer the existential anxiety of facing people who disagree with me, temper my self-righteousness, learn to live with mental uncertainty — there are countless “comforting” advantages to apocalyptic-thinking.
 Additionally, it seems easier to form a tribe with emotional and “apocalyptic” arguments: the moral conviction to join me — and worry I can create in people who ignore me — is incredibly powerful.
-Problematically, basic incentives favor apocalyptic thinking, and yet we must learn to resist this temptation (as we must resist using “conflicts of mind” or “Ludwig” to our advantage, per se).
-But what if others don’t avoid apocalyptic thinking?
-Won’t they thrive while I fail?
-With this, we hint at “game theory” and return to the ancient dilemma found in Plato’s Gorgias — though the stakes might be rising (with nukes, interconnectivity, growing centralized power, etc.), little has changed.
+Problematically, basic incentives favor apocalyptic-thinking, and yet we must learn to resist this temptation (as we must resist using “conflicts of mind” or “Ludwig” to our advantage, per se).
+But what if others don’t avoid apocalyptic-thinking?
+Won’t they thrive while we fail?
+With this, we hint at “game theory” and return to the ancient dilemma found in Plato’s Gorgias — though the stakes might be rising (with nukes, interconnectivity, growing centralized power, AI, etc.), little has changed.

 ¹Perhaps people are prone to leap to “apocalyptic arguments” because they know that these arguments are undefeatable?